The Sopranos

-The Sopranos is an American crime drama television series created by David Chase.
-The series follows Tony Soprano (James Gandolfini), a New Jersey Mafia boss who suffers from panic attacks.
-He reluctantly begins seeing psychiatrist Dr. Jennifer Melfi (Lorraine Bracco), who encourages him to open up about his difficulties balancing his family life with his criminal life.
-Other important characters include Tony's family, Mafia colleagues, and rivals, most notably his wife Carmela (Edie Falco) and his protégé Christopher Moltisanti (Michael Imperioli).
+The Sopranos is an American crime drama television series created by David Chase for HBO.
+The series follows Tony Soprano (James Gandolfini), a New Jersey Mafia boss.
+Suffering from panic attacks, he reluctantly begins seeing psychiatrist Dr. Jennifer Melfi (Lorraine Bracco), who encourages him to open up about his difficulties balancing his family life with his criminal activities.
+Other important characters include Tony's family, Mafia colleagues, and rivals, most notably his wife Carmela (Edie Falco), his nephew and protégé Christopher Moltisanti (Michael Imperioli), and his uncle Corrado "Junior" Soprano (Dominic Chianese).

 Having been greenlit in 1997, the series was broadcast on HBO from January 10, 1999, to June 10, 2007, spanning six seasons and 86 episodes.
-Broadcast syndication followed in the United States and internationally.
-The Sopranos was produced by HBO, Chase Films, and Brad Grey Television.
+The show was broadcast as a part of HBO's newly launched Sunday night programming block.
+After its original HBO run, the series entered broadcast and cable syndication in the United States and other territories.
+The series was produced by HBO in association with Chase Films and Brad Grey Television.
 It was primarily filmed at Silvercup Studios in New York City, with some on-location filming in New Jersey.
 The executive producers throughout the show's run were Chase, Brad Grey, Robin Green, Mitchell Burgess, Ilene S. Landress, Terence Winter, and Matthew Weiner.

-Widely regarded as one of the greatest and most influential television series of all time, The Sopranos has been credited with kickstarting the Second Golden Age of Television.
+Widely regarded as one of the greatest and most influential television series of all time, it has been credited by media commentators with ushering in the Second Golden Age of Television, marked by high-quality serialized dramas.
 The series won multiple awards, including Peabody Awards for its first two seasons, 21 Primetime Emmy Awards, and 5 Golden Globe Awards.
-It has been the subject of critical analysis, controversy, and parody; it has also spawned books, a video game, soundtrack albums, podcasts, and merchandise.
-Several members of the show's cast and crew were largely unknown to the public when it began, but have since had successful careers.
+The Sopranos has been the subject of extensive critical analysis and debate for its portrayal of organized crime and Italian-American identity, and has been referenced or parodied in other media, including a video game, soundtrack albums and podcasts.
+It has inspired tie-in merchandise.
+When the series premiered, several cast members had limited mainstream exposure; many subsequently received major award nominations or appeared in high-profile film and television roles.

 In March 2018, New Line Cinema announced that they had purchased a film detailing the show's background story, set in the 1960s and 1970s during and after the Newark riots.
 The film, The Many Saints of Newark (2021), was written by Chase and Lawrence Konner and directed by Alan Taylor.
 It starred Gandolfini's son Michael Gandolfini as a young Tony Soprano.